awsdocs/amazon-ec2-user-guide-windows/doc_source/sriov-networking.md

 1. <a name="amazon-linux-enhanced-networking-start-step"></a>Connect to your instance and log in as the local administrator\.

-1. \[Windows Server 2016 and later\] Run the following EC2Launch PowerShell script to configure the instance after the driver is installed\.
+1. \[Windows Server 2016 and later\] Run the following EC2 Launch PowerShell script to configure the instance after the driver is installed\.

    ```
    PS C:\> C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts\InitializeInstance.ps1 -Schedule
    ```
 **Important**
-The administrator password will reset when you enable the initialize instance EC2Launch script\.
+The administrator password will reset when you enable the initialize instance EC2 Launch script\.
 You can modify the configuration file to disable the administrator password reset by specifying it in the settings for the initialization tasks\.
 For steps on how to disable password reset, see [Configure initialization tasks](ec2launch.md#ec2launch-inittasks)\.

 1. From the instance, download the Intel network adapter driver for your operating system:
 **Note**